Missing-Skills/missing-skills.github.io/materials/logistics/schedule.md

 - Logging
 - Reading profiler results

-## Week 11: Programming Languages
+## Week 11: Pattern Matching

-- Data formats
-  - CSV
-  - JSON
-- Markup Languages
+- Regular expressions
-  - YAML
+- `grep`, `wc`
-  - TOML
+- Globbing
-  - XML
+- Wildcard characters

-- Interpreted vs. JIT vs. Compiled Languages
+## Additional topic 1: Cryptography

-- Heap vs. Stack
+- Cryptography
-- Architecture and ASM
+  - OpenSSL
-- Garbage collectors, borrow checkers, manual memory management
-- Languages - Resources and Applications
+- Encryption and decryption
-  - Bash
-  - Python
-  - JavaScript/TypeScript
+- Hashes
-  - Java/Kotlin
+  - `md5sum`, `shasum`
-  - C/C++
+- UUID
-  - Rust/Go
+- `ssh` and `ssh-keygen`

-## Week 12: LaTeX

-- Configuring Editors
+- Setup keys locally and on Elnux
-  - VSCode
+- Setup remote development in VSCode

-  - Overleaf
-- Documents
-- Formulas
-- Commands
-- TiKz
-- Templates
+## Additional topic 2: Fields of CS, Personal Projects, and Research

+- What are the various fields of CS?
+- How do you get started with personal projects?
+- How do you reach out to research advisors?

-## Week 13: Seeking Help and Asking Questions
+## Additional topic 3: Seeking Help and Asking Questions

 - How to Google
 - ChatGPT